okazaki0yumemi1/Bird-Box/README.md

    ffmpeg, resampy, librosa
 3. Clone BirdNET Analyzer to Bird-Box.
 4. Start the binary file via ./Bird-Box command.
-5. Navigate to localhost:5001 - you should see Swagger web page with endpoints.
+5. Navigate to localhost:5001 - you should see list of connected audio devices.
+Click on the "Swagger Web UI" link on the left top corner to get to the web UI.